panggd/docker-hive/README.md

 1. Run the init-hive script to deploy a docker container of Hadoop cluster server and Hive
 2. Build the Java based Hive application to a Jar file
-3. Docker cp the Hive Jar file and CSV dataset to Hadoop + Hive container
+3. Docker cp the Jar file and CSV dataset to Hive container
-4. Run Hive Jar to process CSV dataset
+4. Run Jar to process CSV dataset
 5. Read results

 ## Tech stack